 Western Carolina University Community Creed

-- I will practice personal and academic integrity.
+- I will live by high standards of personal integrity.

-- I will respect the dignity and rights of all persons.
+- I will respect the rights and the well-being of others.

-- I will engage myself in the arts, culture and intellectual life of my University.
+- I will engage myself in the artistic, cultural and academic life of my University

-- I will celebrate and take pride in Western Carolina University.
+- I will celebrate and express pride in Western Carolina University.

 Western Carolina University Student Bill of Rights